 Since acquiring the option in 2009, Ginguro has announced the completion of 17 drill holes in 2009 with an additional 137 drill holes completed in 2010.
 In addition Ginguro has completed metallurgical testwork on several large samples from surface pits and trenches on the Pardo property.
-Ginguro has identified a gold bearing channelized conglomerate "reef" that has now been expanded to approximately 3,600 meters long by 400 meters wide.
+Ginguro has identified a gold bearing channelized conglomerate "reef" that has now been expanded to approximately 3,600 metres long by 400 metres wide.
 The reef remains open along the channel extension.
-Based on the Ginguro drill program, the most significant gold intersections that outline the extent of the reef are summarized in a table on Endurance's web site at http://www.endurancegold.com/s/Pardo.asp.
-A map showing the location of these holes is also available at the same link.
+Ginguro have not completed any drilling on the Endurance property in 2011 but reports minor drilling on their adjoining property.